kg86/satcomp/README.md

 - `sol_nhard`: the number of defined hard clauses
 - `sol_nsoft`: the number of defined soft clauses
 - `sol_navgclause`: the average number of literals a clause contains
-- `sol_ntotalvars`: the size of the CNF, i.e., the sum of all literals in each hard clauses
+- `sol_ntotalvars`: the size of the CNF, i.e., the sum of all literals in each hard clause
 - `sol_nmaxclause`: the number of literals in the largest clause
 - `factor_size`: the size of the output (i.e., the smallest number of factors of a BMS, the smallest size of a string attractor, the smallest size of a grammar)
 - `factors`: an instance of a valid output attaining the size `factor_size`.
 This is